Project Overview and Purpose

 - Reconfiguring the existing bridge over Hardee Creek for eastbound traffic and adding a second bridge for westbound traffic

-NCDOT's consultant, Engineering Consulting Services, conducted geotechnical investigations along the Fire Tower Road and Portertown Road corridor in October 2016.
+In October 2016, Engineering Consulting Services, a consultant for NCDOT, conducted geotechnical investigations along the Fire Tower Road and Portertown Road corridor in October 2016.
 The information gathered is being used to evaluate soils for their potential suitability for pavement, retaining walls and other structures for this project.

 ||Sept.
 22, 2016